 With some luck, your mom saved that game set for you since 1985 when it was new.
 If so, you'll be pleased to learn that it could be worth more than $100 today.
 Of course, that's only if you played with it gingerly and stowed all the pieces back in the box after your adventure.

 In addition to this one, look for other board games (especially those dating back to the 1950s and 1960s) featuring movie and television themes.
-Old Milton-Bradley games based on shows like Lost in Space, Outer Limits and Batman all have fans willing to pay $75 to $150 to own them.
+Old Milton-Bradley games based on shows such as Lost in Space, Outer Limits, and Batman all have fans willing to pay $75 to $150 to own them.

 06 of 06

 This game hit the market in 1970 in a large box edition.
 Milton-Bradley followed up with a folding board set in 1971.
-Both had a multi-piece cardboard haunted house that had to be assembled before beginning the game, along with a number of other pieces essential to play.
+Both had a multi-piece cardboard haunted house that had to be assembled before beginning the game, along with several other pieces essential to play.

 Finding a Which Witch game complete and in excellent condition can be a challenge, although they do come up for sale from time to time in the online auction marketplace.
-Complete large box versions can sell in the $75-125 range; smaller box versions usually sell for $45-65.
+Complete large box versions can sell in the $75 to 125 range; smaller box versions usually sell for $45 to $65.

 No matter which vintage game you're buying, remember not to overpay for boxes in poor condition, even if all the parts are inside.
 On the other hand, if you find one of these games at a bargain price even with parts missing, or a box in less than stellar condition, consider buying it anyway.
 Sometimes people will pay a good amount just for missing pieces to complete a game they already own.